MicrosoftLearning/Administer-and-Secure-agents-with-Microsoft-Agent-365/Instructions/Labs/01-discover-govern-agents-template.md

 1. Navigate to **Agents** on the left hand side navigation menu.
 1. Select **Overview** > **Agent Registry** > **Explore all agents**.
 You should be able to see a list of all your agents within your organization.
 1. Review the full agent inventory surfaced in the registry.
 1. Next to **Filters**, you will notice options to filter the Registry view of agents by “Status”, “Publisher Type”, “Channel”, “Platform”, and “Data source”.
-Filter agents by selecting Publisher to identify the different types of agents such as:
+Filter agents by selecting **Publisher type** to identify the different types of agents such as:
     - Your org
     - Your users
     - Microsoft